Bushell-lab/Ribo-seq/README.md

 ### Counting codon occupancy
 The ***RPFs_8d_count_codon_occupancy.sh*** uses the ***count_codon_occupancy.py*** to determine which codon was positioned at the A,P and E-site plus two codons either side, for every RPF read and sum them all together.
 The ***codon_occupancy.R*** script then takes this data and uses it to measure relative elongation rates for each codon based on the number of RPFs where that codon was at the A-site compared to the number of RPFs where that codon was at either of the 7 sites described above.
 This therefore accounts for differing mRNA abundances and initiation rates transcriptome-wide.

+**Once you are happy that the data has been processed properly you can delete the intermediary files that are no longer required**

+**Do not delete the raw <.fastq> files**

 # Common troubleshooting
 ### remove \r end lines